Everything Must Go (film): Production

 Filming took place in Phoenix and Scottsdale, Arizona.
-The film was released September 10, 2010 at the Toronto International Film Festival as well as the London Film Festival on October 15.
+The film was released on September 10, 2010, at the Toronto International Film Festival as well as the London Film Festival on October 15.

 Release

-The official trailer was released on April 5, 2011.
+The official trailer was released on April 5, 2010.

-Critical reception
+Reception

-Everything Must Go received positive reviews and has a "certified fresh" score of 73% on Rotten Tomatoes based on 130 reviews with an average rating of 6.7 out of 10.
+Everything Must Go received positive reviews and has a score of 73% on Rotten Tomatoes based on 130 reviews with an average rating of 6.7 out of 10.
 The critical consensus states: "It may not improve on the Raymond Carver short story that inspired it, but Everything Must Go resists cliche and boasts a pair of magnetic performances from the perfectly cast Ferrell and Wallace."
-The film also has a score of 65 out of 100 on Metacritic based on 37 critics indicating "Generally favorable reviews."
+The film also has a score of 65 out of 100 on Metacritic based on 37 critics.